tmiguelf/logger/README.md

 Build Status:
-#### CI Suspended until CI tools are updated to the latest copilers
+#### CI Suspended until CI tools are updated to the latest compilers

 # Logger
-Incredibly fast and versatile global logger.
+The fastest* logging library of its kind, and an extremely versatile global logger.

 It's simple to setup, but even simpler to use:
  1. Include <Logger.hpp>